-Blessed with a glorious soprano in the vein of Alison Goldfrapp and Tara Busch, what has also stood out is the widescreen aesthetic of her music with sharp electronic melodies and inventive arrangements.
+Blessed with a glorious soprano in the vein of Alison Goldfrapp and Tara Busch, what has also stood out, despite having only released a single and EP so far, is the widescreen aesthetic of her music with sharp electronic melodies and inventive arrangements.

 Of her single ‘Margins’ from the ‘Lines’ EP, one-time Numan sideman and co-writer of VISAGE’s ‘Fade To Grey’ Chris Payne said: “Very impressive.
 She has an amazing voice and very nice synths to surround it.”

-IMI kindly talked to The Electricity Club about her past, present and future…
+IMI kindly talked about her past, present and future…

 Your voice is incredible, what’s its range?
 Do you see yourself as a singer, or a songwriter first?